pedramhaqiqi/heygen/README.md

     The scenario mentioned in the assignment is built on an HTTP request-response model.
 Long polling aligns naturally with this architecture, avoiding the need for extensive modifications to integrate WebSockets.

 2. **Adaptability to HTTP-Based Backends**
     Polling allows seamless integration with any HTTP-based backend.
-It uses standard HTTP connections, which are broadly supported
+It uses standard HTTP connections, which are broadly supported.

 3. **Scalability and Server Efficiency**
     Maintaining bi-directional WebSocket connections at scale can impose significant server overhead.
 Persistent connections require dedicated resources, which can lead to bottlenecks under high loads.
-Polling mitigates this by leveraging stateless HTTP requests, allowing servers to efficiently handle a large number of concurrent clients as it controls how to it handles these connections without an obligation to presist it.
+Polling mitigates this by leveraging stateless HTTP requests, allowing servers to efficiently handle a large number of concurrent clients as it controls how to handle these connections without an obligation to persist them.

 4. **Simplicity for Status Monitoring**
     Since the primary purpose of this client is to monitor job statuses, the unidirectional communication model of polling is sufficient.
 WebSockets would add unnecessary complexity for a task that involves periodic status checks rather than real-time interactions.